1953 Sikkimese general election

 General elections were held in Sikkim in May 1953.
-The Sikkim National Party and the Sikkim State Congress both won six seats.
+The Sikkim National Party and the Sikkim State Congress both won six seats each in the State Council.
 Voter turnout was less than 30%.

 Electoral system

 The State Council was established in 1953 by the Chogyal.
 It had 18 members, of which 12 were elected and six (including the President) appointed by the Chogyal.
 Of the 12 elected members, six were for the Nepali community and six for the Lepcha and the Bhutia communities.

 Candidates for election to the Council had to be at least 30 years old, whilst the voting age was set at 21.
 Around 50,000 voters registered for the election.